-Crispy fried chicken tossed in a bright, sweet and savory orange sauce!
-This quick and easy orange chicken recipe is a great main dish - ready in 30-minutes with simple ingredients.
-It's family-friendly, better-than-takeout, and perfect for busy weeknights!
+Crispy fried chicken tossed in a bright, sweet, and savory orange sauce!
+This easy orange chicken recipe uses simple ingredients and is ready in 30 minutes.
+A delicious main that's family-friendly, better-than-takeout, and perfect for busy weeknights!

 Jump to:

-My version of orange chicken features bite-sized pieces of chicken thighs coated in cornstarch and fried until crispy.
-Then tossed in a savory and sweet citrus sauce!
+My version of orange chicken features bite-sized pieces of chicken thighs coated in cornstarch and fried until crispy, then tossed in a savory, sweet citrus sauce!

-Chef Andy Kho created this popular Chinese dish in 1987.
+Chef Andy Kao created this popular Chinese dish in 1987.
 It was inspired by the flavors and textures of another chicken dish from Hunan, China.

 Ingredients & Substitutes